CoR-Forum/RegnumMMO/README.md

 ### Development Guidelines
 - Follow existing code style and patterns
+- Use utility modules in `utils/` for shared functionality
+- Use manager classes in `managers/` for game systems
+- Centralize constants in `constants.js`
 - Add comments for complex logic
 - Test multiplayer interactions thoroughly
 - Update documentation for new features
 - Ensure Docker build succeeds
+- Run `node --check` to validate syntax before committing

 ## License